A Grant Program to Fund the Planting of Trees on Priority Waterways of Davidson County

 Healthy creeks, streams and rivers are dependent on healthy forested stream banks, often referred to as riparian buffers.
 These forested riparian buffers offer many benefits not only to the landowner, but also to the watershed and everyone living downstream.
 They can help stabilize eroding stream banks, filter out sediments and chemicals before they reach the waterway, help recharge groundwater, preserve or improve wildlife and aquatic habitat, and add scenic and economic value to your land.
 Buffers also help to reduce flooding and erosion by stabilizing shorelines and absorbing high velocity flows.

-In 2011 the Tennessee Department of Agriculture Division of Forestry (TDF) received a grant from the USDA Forest Service to help fund the planting of trees to restore riparian buffers along streams and waterways in 7 priority watersheds located in Davidson, Rutherford and Williamson Counties (Upper and Lower Mill Creek, Richland Creek, Browns Creek, Hurricane Creek, Stone's River Middle, and Stone's River Upper).
-These watersheds were identified in the TDF's 2010 Forest Action Plan as not having adequate riparian forest cover.
+In 2011 the Tennessee Department of Agriculture Division of Forestry (TDF) received a grant from the USDA Forest Service to help fund the planting of trees to restore riparian buffers along streams and waterways in 8 priority watersheds located in Davidson, Rutherford and Williamson Counties (Upper and Lower Mill Creek, Richland Creek, Browns Creek, Hurricane Creek, Stone's River Middle, Stone's River Upper and Whites Creek).
+These watersheds were identified in the TDF's 2010 Forest Action Plan as being Urban Forestry Priority Areas and/or not having adequate riparian forest cover.

 What the Program Provides to the Landowner